Installation - Stand alone cluster

 Tell the masternode that the user project is good to go with:

-.
+Check that the created resource exists with kubectl get pod.
 It’s fully up and running when it says Ready 1/1

-If something goes wrong, check the event log with kubectl describe pod/masternode
+If something goes wrong, check the event log with kubectl describe pod/masternode (at the bottom)

-Check the stdout/stderr logs of the init container with kubectl logs -c prepare-masternode pod/masternode
+Check the stdout/stderr logs of the init container with kubectl logs -c prepare-masternode pod/masternode.

 Check the normal logs with kubectl logs -c masternode pod/masternode